MissRiah/MissRiah/README.md

 - 👋 Hi, I’m @MissRiah
 - 👀 I’m interested in Cozy Games and Animation
-- 🌱 I’m currently learning everything about Game Dev
+- 🌱 I’m currently learning everything about Game Dev and Front End Development
-- 💞️ I’m looking to collaborate on Cozy and Cute Games
+- 💞️ I’m looking to collaborate on Cozy and Cute Games and Apps
 - 📫 How to reach me , missriahgames@gmail.com

 <!---